(Biceps Tendonitis/Biceps Tendinitis)

 Your physiotherapy treatment will vary depending on the functional requirements that you specifically need for your shoulder.

-To prevent a recurrence as you return to sport, your physiotherapist will guide you with exercises to address these critical components of rehabilitation to both prevent a recurrence and improve your sporting performance.
+To prevent a recurrence as you return to sport, your physiotherapist will guide you with exercises to address these critical components of rehabilitation to avoid repeat episodes and improve your sporting performance.

 Depending on what your sport or lifestyle entails, to prepare you for light sport-specific training, you may require a speed, agility, proprioception and power program.